What makes the PWTAG Swimming Pool Technical Operator qualification and training different from all the others?

 The CoP is based on the PWTAG book Swimming Pool Water (and technical notes).
 But it does not replace the book: operators should still refer to it.
 The CoP is freely available to all SPTO qualifiers and students to download and use and Swimming Pool Water can be purchased at discounted rates.
 It provides the authoritative, thorough, and unique text upon which the SPTO is based.

 The covid pandemic is an example of how PWTAG training works in practice.
-When the threat of became evident, PWTAG and its authoritative industry partners, including the Health Protection Agency and a world-wide group of pool authorities and experts, produced guidance to operators on a range of essential topics.
+When the threat became evident, PWTAG and its authoritative industry partners, including the Health Protection Agency and a world-wide group of pool authorities and experts, produced guidance to operators on a range of essential topics.
 These included closing pools down when deemed unsafe, mothballing the pools operation, preparing pools for reopening, new standards to operate pools by, how to make pools safe for the future.
 These topics were immediately introduced into the training course syllabuses and now, with pools reopened, the lessons we learned have now been implanted permanently.

 European and world standards

-In a similar way PWTAG training also reflects the developments in pool standards in Europe and across world through ISO.
+In a similar way PWTAG training also reflects the developments in pool standards in Europe and across the world through ISO.
 PWTAG is a key player in the development of these standards, contributing expertise and helping to shape them and ensure their quality.
 This includes:

 - swimming pool equipment (the BS EN 13451 series)